Skip to main content

 The key parts:

-Now Meta+2 behaves consistently: it either focuses the existing Emacs or starts a new one in the right spot.
+After this, Meta+2 behaves consistently: it either focuses the existing Emacs window or opens a new one in the correct taskbar slot.

 Plasma 6